adam-blakeney/ExecuStore/README.md

 ----------------
 ## 1. Landing Page
 -----------------
-- The landing page features a carosuel view with three slides displaying relevant background photos and links.
+- The landing page features a feature image with an introduction to the site.
 The page features a modal search bar to enable users to search through the site.
-The nav displays a user profile icon that links to log in and registration.
-When logged in that will change to profile and log out etc. The user will also see their cart with the total amount.
+The page has the nav bar which includes, products tab , accounts tab for registration ,login or logout.
+It also includes the cash register icon to show the amount items reserverd will cost and gives access to the users bag.
+On mobile screens this becomes a dropdown menu with burger icon.

 ----------------------